| |

 • Transportation

 • For rental car agencies, try Rentalcars.com.
 When traveling in Europe, I use AutoEurope to make reservations.
-They find the best rates and allow you to compare different car rental agencies.
+They find the best rates and let you compare car rental agencies.
 I typically book with Sixt.

-• For transportation from the CDG airport to anywhere within Paris, consider pre-booking with Get Transfer.
-It is one way to be stress-free and you can request an English-speaking driver.
+• For transportation from CDG Airport to anywhere in Paris, consider pre-booking with Get Transfer.
+It is one way to be stress-free, and you can request an English-speaking driver.

 • Tours + Atractions